Node-In-Layers/nil-data/README.md

-# nil-db - A Node In Layers Package used for handling databases.
+# nil-data - A Node In Layers Package used for handling data and databases.

 This repository gives the ability to easily communicate with different databases.
 It provides a high level interface for working with databases via the [functional-models](https://github.com/monolithst/functional-models) framework, particularly the [functional-models-orm](https://github.com/monolithst/functional-models-orm) database framework.
 It also provides access to the lower level database objects, for optimized direct querying.